Dr Desale Yosief Okubamichael

 Telephone: +27 (0)794 522 770 (cell)

-Currently, I am a post-doc at Plant Conservation Unit, Biological Sciences, University of Cape Town.
-I am working on a cycad conservation project that is jointly run by SANBI and the PCU.
-The project involves repeat photography, population demography, spatial pattern distribution and market values of cycads of South Africa.
-Please fellow each section below for more information on my qualification, educational background and work experience.
+Desale was a post-doc at the Plant Conservation Unit from 2014-2016.
+He worked on a cycad conservation project that is jointly run by SANBI and the PCU.
+The project involved repeat photography, population demography, spatial pattern distribution and market values of cycads of South Africa.
+Please see each section below for more information on his qualifications, educational background and work experience.
+Desale is currently working on starting his own business.

 PhD Plant Ecology, UKZN